 When we look at the composition of the ETFs that distributed gains last year, we learn that some parts of the market were more likely than others to experience a distribution.
 Nearly half of the ETFs that distributed capital gains in 2022 belonged to the international equity category, with both currency hedging and local market securities laws helping to explain why this occurred.

 However, if you own an equity ETF that’s not focused on a relatively illiquid area of the market, such as international or emerging markets, or filled with sophisticated security types and leverage, chances are you won’t receive a capital gains distribution in any given year.

 Mutual funds run on cash transactions

 The average mutual fund is constantly engaged in cash transactions.
-When investors want to buy shares of an open-end mutual fund, the fund issues new shares as it processes investors’ tendered cash, which typically puts cash to work buying stocks or other securities for the fund’s portfolio.
-And when investors want to redeem their shares in sufficiently large quantities, the fund must sell securities in order to meet the redemption requests.
+When investors want to buy shares of an open-end mutual fund, the fund issues new shares as it processes investors’ tendered cash, typically putting this cash to work by buying stocks or other securities for the fund’s portfolio.
+When investors want to redeem their shares in sufficiently large quantities, the fund must sell securities to meet the redemption requests.

-Alternatively, in the case of declining ETF demand, the fund and the broker work to disassemble creation units, in which ETF shares are returned to the fund by the broker in an in-kind exchange for an equivalent value of securities of the underlying basket.
-Brokers, in turn, sell that basket of securities to raise the cash necessary to meet investor redemptions.
+In the case of declining ETF demand, the fund and the AP work to disassemble creation units.
+ETF shares are returned to the fund by the AP in an in-kind exchange for a basket of securities of equivalent value.
+The AP then sells that basket of securities to raise the cash necessary to meet investor redemptions.